Employee Assistance and Counselling Service

 - Pre Incident Critical Incident Stress Management training for staff, managers and teams

-EACS provides confidential professional support and counselling to employees.
+The Employee Assistance Programme is a national independent service that is available free of charge to all employees of Tusla, provided by an external provider, Inspire Workplaces.
+Inspire provides confidential, professional support and counselling to employees.
 This free service is provided to support employees at a time of difficulty with personal and or work related issues.
-Employees do not need to contact HR or their line manager to access this service.
-The service is provided across each area, please click here for contacts.
+Employees do not need to contact HR or their line manager to access this service, it is completely confidential.
+The service is provided nationwide and 24/7 by phoning 1800 817 435.

-How can I access the free Employee Assistance and Counselling Service?
+How can I access the free EAP Service?

-You can phone or email the service in your area directly.
-You do not need to discuss this with anyone and you can access it at a time and place that suits you.
-The majority of staff who attend EACS phone directly to the service.
+You can phone the service directly on 1800 817 435.
+You do not need to discuss this with anyone and you can access it at a time that suits you.

 What Can I Expect?

 You will be treated in a respectful manner.
 You can expect the highest standards of professionalism in a service where your wellbeing is supported at a time of difficulty.
-All EACS providers are bound by strict standards of confidentiality and a code of ethics as required by their accrediting body.
+All EAP counsellors are bound by strict standards of confidentiality and a code of ethics as required by their accrediting body.

 What happens at my first appointment?

-You will meet your counsellor / EAC practitioner and they will outline the process.
-A consent form relating to the process will be signed by you and the counsellor / EAC practitioner.
+Your counsellor will contact you and they will outline the process.
+A consent form relating to the process will be signed by you and the counsellor.

 How many appointments do I get?